imjunghyunee/rag-for-semicon-physics/data/md/chapter12_combined_cleaned.md

 (12.3)

-### 12.1 The Bipolar Transistor Action

-!Figure 12.7
 **Figure 12.7** Ideal bipolar transistor common-base current–voltage characteristics.

 where \( i_{E2} \) involves the minority carrier hole parameters in the emitter.
 The total emitter current is the sum of the two components, or